MM in Commercial Music

 - Contact the Graduate Music Secretary for more details concerning the live audition, interview, and specific voice, keyboard, or instrument requirements.

 Media Composition and Arranging Emphasis

 Note: The Media emphasis focuses primarily on instrumental and vocal composition and arranging and is not a songwriting program.

-- Submit two or three compositions (printed scores and recordings) different from the pre-screening submissions.
+- Submit 3 compositions (printed scores and recordings) different from the pre-screening submissions.

 - Interviews with the Director of Graduate Studies and commercial arranging faculty.